mingyu-lu/mingyu-lu.github.io/index.md

 ## Publications

-1. F.Bar, J.Doe: Effects of having a placeholder of a name
-2. S.Holmes, J.Watson: Consequences of living with a sociopath in London

 1. MingYu Lu, Zach Shah, Finale Doshi Velez, Li-Wei Lehman.
 Sensitivity Analysis of Deep Reinforcement Learning for Sepsis Treatment.
 AMIA 2020.

 2. Niklas Rindtorff, MingYu Lu, Nisarg Patel, Huahua Zheng, and Alexander D’Amour.
 A Biologically Plausible Benchmark for Contextual Bandit Algorithms in Precision Oncology Using in vitro Data.
 Machine Learning for Health (ML4H) Workshop at NeurIPS 2019.